agera-sdk/previous-version-2/README.md

 ```
   - _UI:_ Node kinds that are user interface specific (such as `Button`) are exported at the `rialight::graphics::ui` submodule to avoid confusion.
 They are also exported by the user interface API.
   - _Inheritance:_ Properties such as visibility are inherited by default, with an _inherited_ variant.
+  - _Responsivity:_ Node measures are device-oriented.
+They use the mathematical API.
 - Skins
   - Nodes share skins.
 Skins are inherited by default.
 Skins describe styles, style transitions and some behaviors.
   - Skins are divided by node kind.
 That is, a specific style applies to a specific node kind.